NuxiNL/cloudabi-ports/README.md

 pkg install x86_64-unknown-cloudabi-cxx-runtime
 ```

-A cross compiler for CloudABI can be obtained by installing FreeBSD's
+A cross compiler for CloudABI can be obtained by installing the
-`devel/cloudabi-toolchain` package.
+`devel/cloudabi-toolchain` package, both on FreeBSD and DragonFly BSD.

 ### NetBSD